budding

 Good historical trails should show people where they’ve been, even when the journey has been complex, looping, and divides into multiple branches of exploration.
 They should also summarise the major themes or journeys into high-level groupings, so that we can start at a macro level view and zoom into micro level items if needed.

 Git is a good example of a widely used system that gives us fine-grained views of complex historical trails.
-With modern Git clients like and , you can visually see exactly who made which changes, when they made it, what branch they were on, and which branch they merged it into.
+With modern Git clients like Gitkraken and Sourcetree , you can visually see exactly who made which changes, when they made it, what branch they were on, and which branch they merged it into.

 Even with hundreds of people contributing code to a single project, the system of branching and merging makes the history comprehensible.
+Well, most of the time… we’ve all been burned by Git a bit

 Perhaps web browsing histories should look more like Git commit histories?
 Perhaps distinct branches could representing different topics and research avenues?